reactioncommerce/reaction-docs/public-docs/getting-started-developing-with-reaction.md

 ## Install

-To install Reaction version 2.0 and above for development, follow these [Reaction Platform instructions](installation-reaction-platform).
+To install Reaction for development, follow these [Reaction Platform instructions](installation-reaction-platform).

 Read [Developing In Docker](installation-docker-development) to understand how to do development on a multi-service application like Reaction.